drabe004/CavefishGenomes_Pipeline/README.md

 ---

+## 7) Run Orthofinder to group proteins into orthogroups — `orthofinder` [orthofinder/2.5.4]

+**Purpose:**
+Identify orthogroups and infer gene and species trees from protein sequences across multiple species.

+**Input:**
+- Protein FASTA files (FAA) from each species, filtered to include only primary transcripts.
+- A rooted species tree in Newick format.

+**Output:**
+- Orthogroup assignments
+- Gene trees for each orthogroup
+- Rooted species tree
+- Ortholog and paralog relationships
+- Summary statistics and comparative genomics outputs

+**Description:**
+This step uses OrthoFinder with MSA-based alignment and FastTree to assign proteins to orthogroups and infer gene and species trees.
+It enables downstream comparative analyses of gene family evolution, duplication events, and orthologous relationships.
+See https://davidemms.github.io/ for details.
+---

 ## Output Summary

 At the conclusion of the pipeline, the following key outputs will be available for each genome: